hardesc/rbp-npm/npm/doc/misc/npm-config.md

 Save installed packages to a package.json file as dependencies.

-When used with the `npm rm` command, it removes it from the `dependencies` object.
+When used with the `npm rm` command, it removes it from the dependencies hash.

 Only works if there is already a package.json file present.